Tonight's Table

 Where does the restaurant data come from?

 Apple Maps (MapKit).
-It's the same database your iPhone uses when you tap a pin in the Maps app — restaurant names, addresses, phone numbers, websites, and hours.
+It's the same database your iPhone uses when you tap a pin in the Maps app โ€” restaurant names, addresses, phone numbers, websites, and hours.
 We don't run a database of our own.

 Does it filter out chain restaurants?

-Three things: filter by cuisine style (pick Italian / Sushi / Café instead of Surprise Me), search radius beyond 10 miles (up to 45), and the "skip places I've already been" filter (powered by your visited log).
-Everything else — random pick, GPS, town/zip search, Open in Maps, Open in Waze, tap to call, tap to visit the website or menu, share by text — is free forever.
+No. There's no Pro tier anymore โ€” every feature is free for everyone: filter by cuisine style, search radius up to 45 miles, the "skip places I've already been" filter (powered by your visited log), and the hide-chains filter, along with random pick, GPS, town/zip search, Open in Maps, Open in Waze, tap to call, tap to visit the website or menu, and share by text.
+The only purchase is Remove Ads, a one-time $4.99 that turns off the ads โ€” it doesn't unlock anything, because nothing is locked.

-No. Pro is tied to your Apple ID.
-Reinstall the app, open the paywall, tap "Restore purchases," and your Pro access comes right back.
+No. Remove Ads is tied to your Apple ID.
+Reinstall the app, tap "Restore purchases," and your ad-free status comes right back.
+The same applies if you previously bought the old Pro upgrade โ€” restoring keeps you permanently ad-free.

 Android version?